Financial jargon can get super confusing at times, so we’re clearing up what a personal loan actually is.

 If you’re considering applying for a personal loan, you first need to work out how much you can afford to pay towards it each month.
-You lender will look at your income and your application may be turned down if they’re concerned you can’t afford the repayments.
 You should only ever borrow what you can afford to repay so you don’t find yourself stretched each month.

-If you don’t stay on top of your repayments each month, you could be hit with charges or fines by your lender.
-As well as this making your repayments more expensive, the missed payments will also show up on your credit history and could make it difficult for you to borrow again in the future.
+If you don’t stay on top of your repayments you could be hit with charges or additional interest by your lender.
+As well as making your repayments more expensive, the missed payments will also show up on your credit history – affecting your credit score and making it more difficult for you to borrow in the future.